 Another concept Edison is given credit for is creating devices for recording speech and other forms of sound.
 A French printer and bookseller named Édouard-Léon Scott de Martinville created his “phonautograph” more than 15 years before Edison’s 1877 “invention” of the phonograph.
-Again, Edison made no mention of de Martinville when marketing his own device.
+Again, Thomas Edison made no mention of de Martinville when marketing his own device.

 In 1890, Le Prince was taking a trip to patent his invention in England and then would sail to America to exhibit and patent it.
-He got on a train on September 13, 1890, and was never seen again.
+He got on a train on September 13, 1890, and nobody ever saw him again.
 His luggage vanished as well.
-The family continued with the patent quest.
-Unfortunately, in 1892, while Le Prince’s son was testifying in a patent trial against Edison, the son was mysteriously shot to death by an unknown assailant.
-This murder was never solved.
+Le Prince’s family continued with the patent quest.
+Unfortunately, in 1892, two years after testifying in a lawsuit against Thomas Edison, someone shot and killed the son in Fire Island, New York.
+Sadly, investigators never caught the assailant.

 Thomas Edison then made numerous copies and took them back to America with him.
 He showed the pirated film across the USA and reaped huge amounts of money by showing the film, although Méliès didn’t get a cent from these showings.
 When Méliès finally arrived in America to show the film, at a great personal cost, everybody had already seen it.
 This caused Méliès an enormous financial loss that may have directly led to his infamous bankruptcy.

 There is no question that Thomas Edison was a brilliant man, and some of his 1,000+ inventions have shaped our lives.
 But, ironically, he was not the saint of science that our teachers told us about in school.